muckelba/Map-A-Droid/README.md

 Best practice is to run both commands in seperate [screen](https://www.gnu.org/software/screen/) sessions.

 >Note if running via ssh you may face issues around "no screen available" to get around the prefix your commands with `MPLBACKEND=Agg`

+### MADmin
+MADmin is a webfrontend to check scanned gyms and raids, fix unknown gyms and pokemon.
+You can see the generated route and the current position of the smartphone.

+Start it with `python startWalker.py -wm`.
+It will run at http://0.0.0.0:5000/ by default, but the port is configurable in the config.ini

 <br>